Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Using our Highland Yoga example, we can see a situation in which the post-closing trial balance resolves debits and credits:

-it excludes all temporary accounts, it updates retained earnings to its proper ending balance, it reflects the allowance for bad debt, and it excludes all temporary accounts AND updates retained earnings to its proper ending balance
+it excludes all temporary accounts, it updates retained earnings to its proper ending balance, it excludes all temporary accounts AND updates retained earnings to its proper ending balance, or it reflects the allowance for bad debt